• Skip to primary navigation

 Therefore, elderberries should always be cooked before eating.

-What sugar is the best to use for making jam?
+What sugar is best to use for making jam?

 • Coarse-grain granulated sugar is the best choice for making jam, but a slightly better option (a healthier option) is cane sugar.

-• Avoid fine-grained sugars because this will dissolve inconsistently and may spoil the jam.
+• Avoid fine-grained sugars because they will dissolve inconsistently and may spoil the jam.

 🧂Best sugar options to use when making jam